 Rhoda Reid – Reuse Consortium Coordinator

-“We have a direct social impact on our community in North Ayrshire, supporting vulnerable and disadvantaged people by giving them better quality furniture.
+There’s great passion right the way through our supply chain, from people getting in touch and dropping off unwanted furniture hoping to help someone out, to the teams across social enterprises like ours and local council authorities all hoping to strive towards a circular Scotland.“We have a direct social impact on our community in North Ayrshire, supporting vulnerable and disadvantaged people by giving them better quality furniture.
 We’re employing people who might not be able to get employment, training them up with PAT testing to ensure washing machines, fridges and all other electrical appliances adhere to regulations and are ready for resale, providing valuable skills for growth and development.

 “Items are collected, cleaned, sanitised and quality controlled to ensure they are in a fit state for resale and our mattresses are put through a further deep clean process.

 “To keep our service going and allow us to supply reused furniture to members of our community in need, donations are essential.
-If you are a business or a member of the public and would like to donate used items or purchase reused items to furnish a space, please get in touch.
+If you are a business or a member of the public and would like to donate used items or purchase reused items to furnish a space, please get in touch.“We should only recycle what we can’t reuse, repair or fix, and we hope to educate and encourage everyone to get involved and reduce their contribution to landfill.”

 Jordan Easton – CFRC Operations Manager